 Inverted Bodyweight Rows

 Bodyweight rows are one of my favorites because I can combine them with shoulder stabilization exercises to increase my pull-up counts.
-But the best thing for me about this workout routine is it really works on the biceps and back, making it one of the best pull-up workouts, especially for beginners.
+But the best thing for me about this workout routine is it works on the biceps and back, making it one of the best pull-up routines, especially for beginners.

 Traditionally, bodyweight rows work by placing a horizontal bar close to the floor.
-But for this version, you can use a towel, sturdy table, or resistance bands.
+But for this version, you can use a towel, sturdy table or resistance bands.

 If you are using a table, grab the table’s top with your fingertips while lying underneath it.
 Let your ankles touch the ground so that your body stays in a diagonal position.
 Lift yourself until your chest moves closer to the table.
 Lower yourself to your starting position and repeat.

 To use a towel or resistance bands for bodyweight rows:

 - Find a sturdy anchor point.